rodriguecyber/Citizen-engagement-fn/README.md

   - due hosting on free plan of render it may slowdown the backend operation to 50s as render says
   - responsiveness on mobile phone is not implemented well on all pages so better Test on Computer
   - some pages containing dummy datas for display reasons especialy on dashboard pages
+  - for citizen registration please choos kigali -  gasabo district becaouse is the one with its repective sectors so far